onevcat/Kingfisher/Sources/Documentation.docc/Topics/Topic_ImageDataProvider.md

 imageView.kf.setImage(with: provider, options: [.processor(processor)])
 ```

-### Image from Base64 String
+### Image from Base64 string

-Use `Base64ImageDataProvider` to provide an image from base64 encoded data.
-All other features you expected, such as cache or image processors, should work as they are as when getting images from an URL.
+Utilize ``Base64ImageDataProvider`` to supply an image from base64 encoded string.
+All standard features, including
+caching and image processing, function identically to how they operate when retrieving images via a URL.

 ```swift
 let provider = Base64ImageDataProvider(base64String: "\/9j\/4AAQSkZJRgABAQA...", cacheKey: "some-cache-key")
 imageView.kf.setImage(with: provider)
 ```

-### Generating Image from AVAsset
+### Generating image from AVAsset

-Use `AVAssetImageDataProvider` to generate an image from a video URL or `AVAsset` at a given time:
+Employ ``AVAssetImageDataProvider`` to create an image from a video URL or `AVAsset` at a specified time,
+leveraging Kingfisher's capabilities for handling video-based image sources.

 ```swift
 let provider = AVAssetImageDataProvider(